silverstripe/silverstripe-registry/README.md

 ### Overriding the template

 While the default template does its best to be functional and easy-to-style, it's quite likely that you'll need to change the templates.
-You can do so by placing the templates RegistryPage.ss and RegistryPage_show.ss in your themes templates/Layout folder.
+You can do so by placing the templates `RegistryPage.ss` and `RegistryPage_show.ss` in your themes templates/Layout folder.
 You can base these off the files found in registry/templates/Layout.

 As a further layer of customisation, you can create templates that will be only used when viewing specific registries.
-So if you wanted to create a template that would only be used to view the StaffMember registry, you would create RegistryPage_StaffMember.ss and RegistryPage_StaffMember_show.ss
+So if you wanted to create a template that would only be used to view the StaffMember registry, you would create `RegistryPage_StaffMember.ss` and `RegistryPage_StaffMember_show.ss`

-## TODO

- * Scaffolding of getSearchFields or getResultColumns if not present, use FormScaffolder class?